Lake Forest Dethatching Lawn Services

 Lake Forest Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near Lake Forest’s wetlands, streams, and conservation areas requires careful coordination with the city’s environmental oversight bodies.
-Work within 10-25 feet of protected wetlands or water bodies may require permits and adherence to buffer zone regulations, especially for properties adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District.
-The Lake Forest Environmental Sustainability Committee provides guidance on best practices, including erosion control measures for exposed clay soils and immediate stabilization (overseeding or mulching) to prevent sediment runoff.
-Spring dethatching may overlap with the nesting season for ground-nesting birds (April-May), so visual surveys and compliance with Illinois Department of Natural Resources guidelines are recommended.
+Dethatching near Lake Forest’s wetlands, streams, and conservation lands requires careful coordination with the city’s environmental oversight bodies.
+Work within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may require permits and adherence to buffer zone regulations.
+The Lake Forest Environmental Sustainability Committee provides guidance on erosion control, sediment management, and wildlife protection, especially during the spring nesting season (April-May).
+Before dethatching in sensitive areas, conduct visual surveys for ground-nesting birds and consult with the Illinois Department of Natural Resources for best practices.
+Erosion control measures—such as immediate overseeding or temporary mulching—are critical for exposed clay soils, which are highly prone to runoff.
 For permit requirements and environmental compliance procedures, contact:

 Lake Forest Environmental Sustainability Committee